paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-040-defense-against-weapons-of-mass-destruction.md

   (B) coordinating the implementation of United States policy with respect to such efforts.

-**(b) Authority** In carrying out the responsibilities described in subsection (a) of this section, the coordination mechanism established pursuant to [section 2357b of this title](./chapter-040-defense-against-weapons-of-mass-destruction.md#section-2357b) should have, at a minimum, the authority to—
+**(b) Authority** In carrying out the responsibilities described in subsection (a), the coordination mechanism established pursuant to [section 2357b of this title](./chapter-040-defense-against-weapons-of-mass-destruction.md#section-2357b) should have, at a minimum, the authority to—

 (1) establish such subcommittees and working groups as it deems necessary;